 Pixel is available in similar but slightly different coloring options.
 This includes Black,Blue, Gray, White, Red or the combination of all five.

 Also check out: Secure your front porch with a Ring video doorbell

-Tiles Bluetooth trackers are relatively substantial compared to the adhesive types such as TrackR.
+Tiles Bluetooth trackers are relatively substantial compared to the adhesive types such as those by TrackR.
 Each is designed to be more of a standalone unit that accompanies each of your valuable items rather than being stuck on.
 They perfectly attach onto a key ring or into a wallet.